Spy Kids 2: The Island of Lost Dreams: Music

 Additional music not on the soundtrack album includes "Oye Como Spy", which is an adaptation of Tito Puente's "Oye Como Va", performed by Los Lobos (the song is on the soundtrack album from the first Spy Kids film).

 Release

 Home media

-The film was released on VHS and DVD in the United States on February 18, 2003.
+The film was released on VHS and DVD in the United States on February 18, 2003 by Buena Vista Home Entertainment (under the Dimension Home Video banner).
+As of December 2003, the video sold 4 million copies earning a profit of over 68.8 million dollars.
 The film is also available to download on iTunes.
 A Blu-ray re-release was scheduled for August 2, 2011 to coincide with the fourth film.